JunOS BGP configuration

 Mar 1 03:12:32 rpd[8494]: RPD_BGP_NEIGHBOR_STATE_CHANGED: BGP peer 192.168.1.106 (Internal AS 65001) changed state from OpenConfirm to Established (event RecvKeepAlive) (instance master)

-It confirms that BGP session was successfully established between FastNetMon and GoBGP.
+It confirms that the BGP session was successfully established between FastNetMon and GoBGP.

-You may check BGP session status from FastNetMon’s side this way (use IP of router here):
+You may check the BGP session status from FastNetMon’s side this way (use IP of router here):

 gobgp nei 192.168.1.132